OHDSI/Perseus/.github/ISSUE_TEMPLATE/feature-proposal.md

 ---

-Perseus release proposals use the following checklist to track when a proposal is ready to be considered for implementation by the OHDSI community.
+Perseus feature proposals use the following checklist to track when a proposal is ready to be considered for implementation by the OHDSI community.

 - [ ] Include a one paragraph brief summarizing the scope of the proposal.